spitznagel/quickstart-autodesk-forge/forge-workshop-instructions.md

     `export CONFIG_BUCKET=$(cat config-bucket.txt)`

 11. Open update_artifacts.sh and fill lines 1-4 as follows.
+Be sure to not add any spaces after the properties: `EMAIL`, `FORGE_CLIENT_ID`, etc.

     Property | Value
     ---------|------